Get all the latest data for Nouvelle-Aquitaine

 What property type will give the best return in Nouvelle-Aquitaine over 5 years as of 2026?

-As of early 2026, the property type expected to give the best total return over 5 years in Nouvelle-Aquitaine is energy-efficient apartments in strong rental-demand cities, combining moderate appreciation with steady rental income and lower renovation risk.
+As of 2026, renovated small apartments are expected to give the best total return over 5 years in Nouvelle-Aquitaine.

 How will new infrastructure projects affect property prices in Nouvelle-Aquitaine over 5 years?